 The IACS website

-The Association website is managed by Taylor and Francis.
+The Association website is managed by members of the Assocation, though the recent transfer of the site may result in some inaccuracies (please let us know if you find any!).
 Members are encouraged to submit information and material for the website to Katie Posey on, for instance:

 - Conferences and events.

 - Professional posts and research studentships advertised.